Intrauterine Device (IUD) for Birth Control

 Types of IUDs

 - Hormonal IUD.
-The hormonal IUD, such as Jaydess or Mirena, releases levonorgestrel, which is a form of the hormone progestin.
+The hormonal IUD releases levonorgestrel, which is a form of the hormone progestin.
 The hormonal IUD appears to be slightly more effective at preventing pregnancy than the copper IUD.
 The hormonal IUD can stay in place for 3 to 5 years, depending on which IUD is used.
 The hormones in this IUD also reduce menstrual bleeding and cramping.

 - Copper IUD.
-The most commonly used IUD is the copper IUD (such as Nova-T and Flexi-T).
+The most commonly used IUD is the copper IUD.
 Copper wire is wound around the stem of the T-shaped IUD.
 The copper IUD is a highly effective form of contraception.
-The copper IUD can stay in place for 2.5 to 10 years, depending on which IUD is used.
+The copper IUD can stay in place for 3 to 10 years, depending on which IUD is used.

 How it works